DMP (Debt Management Programme) Application Process

 - Personal savings account statement

-- In the counselling session, the credit counsellors will assess all of applicants’ income, expenses, loans and credits in order to restructure their debts with an affordable and reasonable monthly installment plan.
+- In the financial advisory session, the financial advisors will assess all of applicants’ income, expenses, loans and credits in order to restructure their debts with an affordable and reasonable monthly installment plan.

-- If the new monthly installment plan is still unaffordable to the applicants, the credit counsellors will suggest a number of other options for them to pay off their debts.
+- If the new monthly installment plan is still unaffordable to the applicants, the financial advisors will suggest a number of other options for them to pay off their debts.